MayorX500/mCore/README.md

 # mCore

+### Disclaimer

+#### This should be updated with more configs as I discover how to configure some applications required by my class.

 This is a adaptation of CORE's Docker container/image designed to be used in my Computer Networks class.

 ## Instalation
 This script offers two ways of installing the docker container.
 The "Easy Way" and a "Git Way".